 Dee was a long-time member and volunteer at First Baptist Church of Las Cruces.
 In 1990, Las Cruces published a community guide that named 12 legends in the history of Las Cruces.
 Dee was named one of the City’s legends alongside individuals that included the founder of New Mexico State University and Pat Garrett, best known for shooting Billy the Kid.
 In 2014, Dee moved to Solstice of Grand Valley in Grand Junction, Colorado, where she also volunteered and played a mean game of pinochle.

 Dee was preceded in death by her husband, Lynn Hamilton Harris, her daughter, Phyllis (Harris) Caten, and her brothers James Cecil and Earl Lee Mills.
 She is survived by her son, Dean Hamilton Harris, her brother, Roy Lee Mills, her grandchildren, Glenn, Gail, and Glenn Harris, and Dean Edward and Charles Gingerich.
 She is survived by her great-grandchildren, Gabriel Rheuben and Calliana Dee Harris, Dionne Stephenson, and Danielle Ziulkowski.

 A celebration of Dee’s life will be held at Solstice Senior Living of the Grand Valley, 3260 North 12th Street, Grand Junction, Colorado at a future date to be determined.
 In lieu of flowers, please consider a donation to HopeWest, Grand Junction, Colorado.

-To send flowers to Willa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Willa Dean Harris, please visit our floral store.